pradeepmav/pradeepmav/README.md

 ## Hi there 👋

-- 🔭 A Doctrate in Quantitative Finance (in simple words Stock Derivatives) who loves data-driven analysis/approach always.
+- 🔭 A Doctrate in Quantitative Finance (Equity Based Stock Derivatives) who loves data-driven analysis/approach always.
 - 🌱 A Vivid Applied Data Scientist / Machine Learning guy with 18+ years of experience in the domains of CPG/Retail/SCM, BFSI and IIoT.
 - 👯 I’m open for collaborations in Applied Machine Learning concepts and specifically to Time Series Applications.
 - 🤔 I love teaching at classroom sessions more than online.
 Also kaggler in free time https://www.kaggle.com/pradeep13 .